Galactica-corp/galactica-monorepo/packages/snap/docs/rpcAPI.md

 #### Description

 Asks the Snap to return the holder commitment needed for issuing new zkCertificates.
+It is used to provide the guardian of a zkCert with the field that links the zkCert to the holder.
+This link is hidden in a commitment so that the guardian can not associate it with any on-chain address.
+This method also returns the public key for encrypting the zkCert.
+The private decryption key is secured inside the snap.

 #### Parameters